yiisoft/db/docs/en/getting-started.md

 ## Quoting Table and Column Names

-When writing a database-agnostic code, properly quoting table and column names is often a headache because different databases have different names quoting rules.
+When writing a database-agnostic code, quoting table and column names is often a headache because different databases have different names quoting rules.

 To overcome this problem, you may use the following quoting syntax introduced by [Yii DB](https://github.com/yiisoft/db):